raoulbhatia/puppet-backuppc/REFERENCE.md

 Data type: `Any`

 One or more blackout periods can be specified.
 If a client is subject to blackout then no regular (non-manual) backups will be started during any of these periods. hourBegin and hourEnd specify hours fro midnight and weekDays is a list of days of the week where 0 is Sunday, 1 is Monday etc.
-For example:
+To specify one blackout period from 7:00am to 7:30pm local time on Mon-Fri.
   $Conf{BlackoutPeriods} = [
        {
            hourBegin =>  7.0,
            hourEnd   => 19.5,
            weekDays  => [1, 2, 3, 4, 5],
        },
   ];
-specifies one blackout period from 7:00am to 7:30pm local time on Mon-Fri.

 Default value: `false`